samuelayo/simple_video_api/README.md

 - Rename `env.sample` file to `.env`, fill the variables and save.
 - `DEFAULT_DATABASE_URI` Takes the default mongodb connection string.
 - `PORT` Takes the port in which we want the app to run on, defaults to 4000 if not set.

+if you need sample set, please import `init.json` into the videos c

 Run the following
 ```